R3Conclave/conclave-core-sdk/docs/docs/enclaves.md

 The first attempts at implementing trusted computing relied on a so-called *trusted platform module* chip (TPM).
 The TPM contained special registers called *platform configuration registers* (PCR).
 A PCR was sized to contain a hash, but could not be written directly.
-Instead writing to a PCR concatenated the new hash value with the prior, and stored the result of hashing that concatenation.
+Instead, writing to a PCR concatenated the new hash value with the prior, and stored the result of hashing that concatenation.
 PCRs therefore contained the final hash in a chain of hashes.
 The only way to get a PCR to a particular value is to feed it the right sequence of hashes, called the *chain of trust*.

 The firmware and electronics on the motherboard implemented a *static root of trust*.
 In this design, the initial boot ROM would load the BIOS and other firmware, hash it into a PCR and then pass control to it.
 The firmware would then in turn hash and load the next stage into the same PCR and so on.
-Thus by the time the system booted, all the software and firmware on the system had been hashed together.
-The contents of the PCR could then be remotely attested and the user could verify what software booted.
+Thus, by the time the system booted, all the software and firmware on the system had been hashed together.
+The contents of the PCR could then be remotely attested, and the user could verify what software booted.
 This then let them reason about how the remote computer would behave.

 Given the explanations above the problem with this approach is hopefully now obvious - this approach defined the TCB as everything in the entire boot sequence, including the whole operating system kernel.
 Any bug at any point in this code would allow someone to create a forged chain of trust and undermine the system.
 But system firmware is already very large and likely to contain bugs, let alone a kernel.
-And even if the entire boot was secure the operating system or application server would likely contain bugs allowing in remote attackers anyway.
+Even if the entire boot was secure the operating system or application server would likely contain bugs allowing in remote attackers anyway.

-On the open PC platform this system turned out to be too easy to defeat, and became abandoned outside of a few use cases involving disk encryption (with no remote attestation).
+On the open PC platform this system turned out to be too easy to defeat, and became abandoned outside a few use cases involving disk encryption (with no remote attestation).
 Despite its failure in PCs, static roots of trust worked well enough for games consoles where the entire boot sequence could be encrypted, locked down, attested to multi-player game networks and very carefully audited by a vertically integrated systems manufacturer.